-I am an Assistant Professor of Economics at UCLA, a Faculty Affiliate at the California Center for Population Research and a Faculty Research Fellow at the NBER.
+I am an Assistant Professor of Economics at the University of California, Santa Barbara and a Faculty Research Fellow at the National Bureau of Economic Research.

 My work lies at the intersection of Public Finance and Behavioral Economics.